Biosphere Flora

 Bruma© 2026

-Some of the flora present is also (partly) protected under Natura 2000 (natural areas within the EU), OSPAR (biological diversity and ecosystems) and Ramsar (wetlands and marshes).
-To preserve the archipelago’s biosphere, the Regional Government has established a training programme for professionals and the population in general, with the goal of controlling and eradicating the misuse of chemicals.
-Through the promotion of sustainable alternatives, such as biological products, the Government is committed to achieving their complete elimination within a short timeframe.
+To actively preserve the archipelago’s biosphere, the Regional Government has already established a training programme for professionals and to educate population in general, with the goal of controlling and eradicating the misuse of harmful pesticides.

 Nature